 In the middle of the jungle, where the Andes and the rainforest meet…

-Nestled between the Andes and the rainforest run crystal clear streams teeming with life, seemingly untouched and unmolested by the hand of man.
-Within this fish-rich waters lurk marauding dorado, which will test both angler and tackle to their limits.
+Nestled between the Andes and the rainforest run crystal clear streams teeming with life, seemingly untouched by man.
+Within these fish-rich waters lurk marauding dorado, which will test both angler and tackle to their limits.

-Tsimane is set within an Indigenous Territory as well as a National Park named TIPNIS (Isiboro-Secure Indigenous Territory and National Park), located in a very remote and virginal area within the Bolivian Amazon.
+Tsimané is around 200km from La Paz and 470km from Santa Cruz de la Sierra and is within an Indigenous Territory as well as the TIPNIS (Isiboro-Secure Indigenous Territory and National Park), in a remote and pristine area of the Bolivian Amazon.
 The landscape is unique.
-The rivers fished are the headwaters of some tributaries of the Amazon River — shallow, clear transparent waters running downstream through the mountain and across the rainforest.
-It is actually one of the most raw and natural environments on earth.
+The rivers fished are the headwaters of some tributaries of the Amazon River running downstream through the mountains and across the rainforest.

 This raw and natural environment is a fly-fishers playground and one that you are unlikely to forget for a very long time.
 A must visit location and we are confident you will return for more.